Mali PM forced to quit as army strengthens grip

 "I, Cheick Modibo Diarra, hereby resign with my entire government," a nervous-looking Diarra said in a short statement broadcast on state television early on Tuesday.
 Diarra is a former NASA scientist and Microsoft chief for Africa.

-But Diarra's arrest and the fresh political turmoil it has created in Bamako could discourage international partners from backing the plan until civilian rule is strengthened.
+But Diarra's arrest could discourage international partners from backing the plan until civilian rule is strengthened.

 "What is really clear now is that the military junta is the one that is in control," said Gilles Yabi, head of the International Crisis Group's West Africa programme.

-"They have the weapons, they have the force and they are taking control of the transition ... the immediate obstacle in the crisis in Mali is now in Bamako and not the north," he said.
+"They have the weapons, they have the force and they are taking control of the transition," he said.
+"It clarifies the fact that the immediate obstacle in the crisis in Mali is now in Bamako and not the north."

+France, the keenest of the foreign powers to see action against the Islamists, called on Tuesday for a new government to be set up under interim civilian President Diouncounda Traore.

+"These developments underline the need for the rapid deployment of an African stabilisation force," French Foreign Ministry spokesman Philippe Lalliot told reporters in Paris, demanding that the former junta stop interfering in politics.

 Sanogo has been repeatedly accused by his critics of political meddling since he stepped down and was given the task of overseeing reforms of Mali's army.